KeikoShimizu/APIHub/packages/example/README.md

 # BeSafe Bank App
 BeSafe Bank app demonstrates the customization of the Example app.
-For setting up local environment, see [Getting Start with API Hub](../../README.md#getting-start-with-api-hub) on APIHub README.md.
-Once local environment is ready, clone Besafe Bank source code from `master` branch of [APIHub-example](https://github.com/KeikoShimizu/APIHub-example) repository to review Customized code.
+For setting up the local environment, see [Getting Start with API Hub](../../README.md#getting-start-with-api-hub) on APIHub README.md.
+Once the local environment is ready, clone BeSafe Bank source code from `master` branch of [APIHub-example](https://github.com/KeikoShimizu/APIHub-example) repository to review the customized code.

 Also if you want to see the progress of development compare each step by installing source code from [Tag List](https://github.com/KeikoShimizu/APIHub-example/blob/master/packages/example/README.md#tag-list).